DaceyForward/Tic-Tac-Toe/README.md

 #### Determine the Overall Design of our App
 - Clean, minimalist design and layout
-- Blue Xs and red Os
+- Turquoise blue Xs and light purple Os
 - Grey tic-tac-toe board
     ##### Font:
     ###### HTML Code